InfernalWraith/Command-Lists/React.md

 To deploy with Vercel, first install the Vercel CLI using `npm install -g vercel`.
 After that, `cd` into the project directory, then do `vercel login`.
 Next, type `vercel` into the command line, and just press Enter to accept the default values since they work just fine for `create-react-app` projects.
 The app will then be deployed online.
 After making changes to the app, it can be redeployed with the `vercel --prod` command.

-To deploy with Netlity, all work is done on their website.
+To deploy with Netlify, all work is done on their website.
 You must create a GitHub repo for the project, push the project onto the repo, then link your GitHub profile with Netlify.
 After that select **New site from Git**, select the repository you want to use, and you're done.
 The deployment URL is random initially, but can be changed in the settings afterwards.
 Netlify syncs with the GitHub repository, so the project is automatically deployed again after every push.
 Vercel can also be set up to track a GitHub repo.

 ___
 ## JSX